Scottapotamas/linux-cheatsheet/README.md

 # Serial Ports

+## Identifying devices

 To find out what port some hardware might be on, use

 `dmesg | grep tty`

 Then work out what /dev/ttyUSB or whatever its on.

+## Picocom

 If using picocom, then do something like

 `picocom -b 115200 /dev/ttyUSB0`

 Then to quit a picocom session, CTRL+a then CTRL+x

+## Screen

+If `screen` is available, you can connect to a device, and use the -L to log data to a file in the working directory.

+`screen -L /dev/ttyUSB0 115200`

+As usual with screen:

+- ctrl+a ctrl+d to detatch (but it will keep running in the background.
+- ctrl+a ctrl+k to kill the instance.

+Works on MacOS as well.

 # Arduino IDE